glennantoine/docker-presentation/README.md

 * docker-compose up -d

-Running Multiple docker nginx images
+### Running Multiple docker nginx images
-* Note: If using Play-with-Docker the exposed ports will be displayed near the top of the page
+* Note: If using Play-with-Docker the available ports will be displayed near the top of the page

+---
-Without docker-compose:
+#### Without docker-compose:
 ```bash
 # build images
 docker build --tag app1_presentation  --file Dockerfile.app1 .